release-it/release-it/docs/plugins.md

 #### init()

-Implement `init` to validate prequisites and gather application or package details such as the current version.
+Implement `init` to validate prerequisites, and gather application or package details such as the current version.

-The `init` method for all plugins are run async in parallel.

 #### beforeBump()